The United Nations Office for Project Services (UNOPS)

 UNOPS is working with the government of South Sudan to strengthen institutional capacity and foster economic inclusion for women and girls.

 This article was originally published 24 April 2025.
-Some of the information has been updated.
+Some of the information has been updated to reflect recent developments.

 Latest updates